-Ever wonder how the great State Fair of Oklahoma came to become so great?
-Or why we have a fair to begin with?
+Ever wonder how the great State Fair of Oklahoma came to be so great?
 Jump in our DeLorean and do a little time traveling with us.

 When a young Oklahoma City had the opportunity to host the Farmers National Congress in 1907, city leaders were determined to do everything they could to make the convention a success.
 There was only one stipulation from the convention organizers: They wanted a fall fair so their delegates could see the achievements of agriculture in the new state.